Usage

 • Default range: Week, Month, Quarter, or Year.
 (The start/estimate/milestones property names are global plugin settings, not view options.)

-Note type configuration (colors, enums, relationships, archiving)
+Note type configuration (colors, enums, relationships, estimate, done state, automations, archiving)

 A note type’s shared config lives centrally in Settings → Community plugins → Kanban Action Planner → Note types.
-Pick a type and click Configure to open a dialog with sections on the left (Colors, Enums, WIP limits, Swimlanes, Relationships, Archiving) that apply to every board showing that type.
+Pick a type and click Configure to open a dialog with sections on the left (Colors, Enums, WIP limits, Swimlanes, Relationships, Estimate, Archiving) that apply to every board showing that type.
 The gear in the board’s top-right is a shortcut that jumps straight to these settings.
 (What each card shows is set per view via the Bases Properties selection, see Card content above.)

 Per-type configuration, synced from the Obsidian Starter Kit